guanghuang/DapperRelMapper/README.md

 - .NET 7.0+

 ## Version History
+- 1.2.3
+    - Add `DistinctChildren` method to distinct the children of the parent from `Dapper` query
 - 1.2.2
     - Add child entity many to one relationship mapping, not need to use `callbackAfterMapRow` to do the mapping
 - 1.2.1